使用 Quarkus 中的事务

 The node name identifier needs to be unique per transaction manager deployment.
 And the node identifier needs to be stable over the transaction manager restarts.

-The node name identifier may be configured via the property quarkus.transaction-manager.node-name.
+The node name identifier may be configured via the property quarkus.transaction-manager.node-name

 Why always having a transaction manager?

-Does it work everywhere I want to?
+- Does it work everywhere I want to?

 Yep, it works in your Quarkus application, in your IDE, in your tests, because all of these are Quarkus applications.
 JTA has some bad press for some people.
 I don’t know why.
 Let’s just say that this is not your grand’pa’s JTA implementation.
 What we have is perfectly embeddable and lean.

-Does it do 2 Phase Commit and slow down my app?
+- Does it do 2 Phase Commit and slow down my app?

 No, this is an old folk tale.
 Let’s assume it essentially comes for free and let you scale to more complex cases involving several datasources as needed.

-I don’t need transaction when I do read only operations, it’s faster.
+- I don’t need transaction when I do read only operations, it’s faster.

 Wrong.

-First off, just disable the transaction by marking your transaction boundary with @Transactional(NOT_SUPPORTED) (or NEVER or SUPPORTS depending on the semantic you want).
+First off, just disable the transaction by marking your transaction boundary with@Transactional(NOT_SUPPORTED)

 Second, it’s again fairy tale that not using transaction is faster.
 The answer is, it depends on your DB and how many SQL SELECTs you are making.
 No transaction means the DB does have a single operation transaction context anyways.

 Third, when you do several SELECTs, it’s better to wrap them in a single transaction because they will all be consistent with one another.
 Say your DB represents your car dashboard, you can see the number of kilometers remaining and the fuel gauge level.
 By reading it in one transaction, they will be consistent.
 If you read one and the other from two different transactions, then they can be inconsistent.
-It can be more dramatic if you read data related to rights and access management for example.
+It can be more dramatic if you read data related to rights and access management for example. - Why do you prefer JTA vs Hibernate’s transaction management API

-Managing the transactions manually via entityManager.getTransaction().begin() and friends lead to a butt ugly code with tons of try catch finally that people get wrong.
-Transactions are also about JMS and other database access, so one API makes more sense.
+and friends lead to a butt ugly code with tons of try catch finally that people get wrong.
+Transactions are also about JMS and other database access, so one API makes more sense. - It’s a mess because I don’t know if my JPA persistence unit is using

 It’s not a mess in Quarkus :) Resource-level was introduced to support JPA in a non managed environment.
 But Quarkus is both lean and a managed environment so we can safely always assume we are in JTA mode.
 The end result is that the difficulties of running Hibernate ORM + CDI + a transaction manager in Java SE mode are solved by Quarkus.